DOCUMENTATION

 Contributing

-Pxlkit is open source and community-driven.
+Pxlkit is community-driven, with MIT code packages and source-available asset packs.
 Here's how you can contribute:

 • Add icons to existing packs — Create new icons using the Builder, copy the TypeScript code, and submit a PR